-I’ll admit to a lifelong coffee addiction.
-Fortunately, coffee grounds and leftover coffee have so many household uses—plus, why waste daily grounds?
-From the garden to house to health, discover the great uses around the house and garden.
+September 29 is National Coffee Day!
+I’ll admit to having a lifelong coffee addiction.
+Fortunately, used coffee grounds and leftover coffee have so many household uses; why waste those daily grounds?
+From the garden to the home to your health, discover the many great uses for coffee.
 Here are 15 uses for coffee to get you started.

 I love my coffee strong and black.
 The beans come from our local food co-op—fair-trade, organic French Roast—and we grind it fresh for every pot.
 That leaves a lot of coffee ground.

 Sometimes I feel coffee contradicts many of my values.
 I stay far away from other addictive substances.
 I certainly don’t grow it myself and my consumption doesn’t support local agriculture.
 And yet, drinking lots of coffee—as much as 3 to 5 or more cups per day—has been associated with numerous health benefits: a lower incidence of type 2 diabetes, heart attack and stroke; less depression, Alzheimer’s and other forms of dementia; Parkinson’s disease, some forms of breast cancer, and liver cancer.